soulshake/fonos/README.md

 ## Configuration

-Config files are located in `/home/pi/.config/`.
+Config files are located on the Pi in `/home/pi/.config/`.

-To view your current config as seen by the Mopidy service:
+### To view your current config as seen by the Mopidy service

+From the Pi, run:

 - `source /home/pi/fonos/env/bin/activate`
 - `mopidy config`